Product-complete tilting complexes and Cohen-Macaulay hearts: Abstract

 \section{Abstract}

-We show that the cotilting heart associated to a tilting complex $T$ is a locally coherent and locally coperfect Grothendieck category (i.e.\ a completion of an artinian abelian category) if and only if $T$ is product-complete.
+We show that the cotilting heart associated to a tilting complex $T$ is a locally coherent and locally coperfect Grothendieck category (i.e.\ an Ind-completion of a small artinian abelian category) if and only if $T$ is product-complete.
 We then apply this to the specific setting of the derived category of a commutative noetherian ring $R$.
 If $\dim(R)<\infty$, we show that there is a derived duality $\D^\bdd_\fg(R) \cong \D^\bdd(\Bcal)^\op$ between $\mod R$ and a noetherian abelian category $\Bcal$ if and only if $R$ is a homomorphic image of a Cohen--Macaulay ring.
 Along the way, we obtain new insights about t-structures in $\D^\bdd_\fg(R)$.
-Finally, we show some consequences for the theory of Gorenstein complexes.
+In the final part, we apply our results to obtain a new characterization of the class of those finite-dimensional Noetherian rings that admit a Gorenstein complex.